 High schoolers will relate to the social anxiety and dating themes.
 Younger teens might focus more on the sibling pranks and the physical logistics of Shane's life.

 Most books about disability are written by observers or are overly sentimental.
-Burcaw’s 'voice' is that of a cynical, hilarious friend who happens to have a different physical reality, making it uniquely accessible and unsentimental.
+Burcaw's voice is that of a cynical, hilarious friend, offering a uniquely accessible and unsentimental perspective on his life. ```

 Shane Burcaw narrates his life story living with Spinal Muscular Atrophy (SMA), a progressive disease that weakens his muscles.
 Rather than a chronological medical history, the book is a series of essays and anecdotes covering his childhood, high school years, and the transition to adulthood, focusing on his social life, family dynamics, and the daily realities of using a wheelchair.